magepages/mpdocs/docs/social-login-m2/user-guide.rst

   * Include Social Login buttons in Customer Authentication Popup page

 * In the **Popup Links Selector** field: Customize any default Login and Create button to be a popup-open button by filling in class name of elements that cover these buttons.
+* In the **Require Real Email** field: Choose Yes to enable the real email confirmation feature with the social media that doesn't provide a real email as Yahoo, Github, etc.
 * Popup Effect : Admin can select one among popup display effects below

 .. image:: https://i.imgur.com/UdCPC1D.png